Marking the Close

 Buy Fills Percentage — Displays the percent of fills that the trader had on the buy side of the market during settlement.
 Note that a "1" indicates that all of the trader’s fills were on the buy side, while a "0" indicates that the trader only had fills on the sell side.

-Stlmt Start Time, Stlmt End Time — The Settlement start time and end time set and published by the exchange.
+Stlmt Start Time — The Settlement start time and end time set and published by the exchange.
 Fills that occurred during this time window are typically used to calculate the settlement price of an instrument or related product.

 Identifying Marking the Close